Evthron/blog/evthronblog/content/code/javascript/index.zh.md

 # Array
 ## Check whether array empty
-- No need to check whether array is undefind anymore, just use null conditional operator.
 ```javascript
 if (array !=== undefined && array.length != 0){}
 ```
+- Or, no need to check whether array is undefined, just use null conditional operator.
 ```javascript
 if (array?.length){}
 ```